Reading your water meter

 - Check the needle’s position on the dial and note the time.

 - Check the needle’s position again after 15-30 minutes.
 If the needle’s position has changed, you may have a leak.

 Some meters have a blue triangle dial on the face, which turns with low flow through the meter and makes it easier to detect when water is moving through the meter.

 How do you decide whether there is a leak somewhere inside the house, or between the water meter and the house?
 Turn off your house valve.
-If the needle on the water meter’s dial (or the blue triangle) continues to move, you may have a leak between your house and the water meter.
+If the needle on the water meter dial (or the blue triangle) continues to move, you may have a leak between your house and the water meter.
 If the needle has not moved, you may have a leak within your house.
 Consider contacting a plumber to check the problem.

-Even if your meter did not show any signs of leaks in your home, it’s still a good idea to periodically check for leaks.
+It is a good idea to periodically check for leaks.
 Start with your toilets and faucets.

 The Billing Office can help you locate and read your meter.
 Call (520) 791-3242 for more information or send an e-mail to Customer Service.